 4.3.21.24 MLD max idle period management

-For MLO, MLD max idle period management service enables an AP MLD to indicate a time period during which the AP MLD does not disassociate a non-AP MLD due to nonreceipt of frames from the non-AP MLD on any setup link.
-This supports improved power saving at the non-AP MLD and resource manage- ment at the AP MLD.
+For MLO, MLD max idle period management service enables an AP MLD to indicate a time period during which the AP MLD does not disassociate a non-AP MLD due to nonreceipt of frames from the non-AP MLD on all setup link(s).(#13527) This supports improved power saving at the non-AP MLD and resource manage- ment at the AP MLD.

 TGbe editor: Change 4.3.5.2 Extended service set (ESS): the large coverage network as follows (track change on):

 4.3.5.2 Extended service set (ESS): the large coverage network (M12)The DS and infrastructure BSSs allow IEEE Std 802.11 to create a wireless network of arbitrary size and complexity.
 IEEE Std 802.11 refers to this type of network as the ESS.
 An ESS is the union of the infrastructure BSSs with the same SSID connected by a single DS.
 All BSSs in an ESS have the same SSID.
-The ESS does not include the DS.
+All BSSs created by APs affiliated with an AP MLD have the same SSID and belong to the same ESS.(#10518) The ESS does not include the DS.

 TGbe editor: Change 4.5.3.2 Mobility types as follows (track change on):